EMsoft-org/EMsoftSuperbuild/ReadMe.md

 ## Introduction ##

 This cmake project will build an EMsoft SDK by downloading all the necessary 3rd party libraries as prebuilt binaries or as source code and compiling those libraries.
+Note that this Develop branch builds the SDK for the regular EMsoft package (up to version 5.X), whereas the DevelopOO branch covers the SDK for the object oriented version 6 EMsoftOO of this package.

 ## Prerequisites ##